Truss: Design of members

 A truss can be thought of as a beam where the web consists of a series of separate members instead of a continuous plate.
 In the truss, the lower horizontal member (the bottom chord) and the upper horizontal member (the top chord) carry tension and compression, fulfilling the same function as the flanges of an I-beam.
 Which chord carries tension and which carries compression depends on the overall direction of bending.
 In the truss pictured above right, the bottom chord is in tension, and the top chord in compression.

 The diagonal and vertical members form the truss web, and carry the shear stress.
-Individually, they are also in tension and compression, the exact arrangement of forces is depending on the type of truss and again on the direction of bending.
+Individually, they are also in tension and compression; the exact arrangement of forces depends on the type of truss and again on the direction of bending.
 In the truss shown above right, the vertical members are in tension, and the diagonals are in compression.

 In addition to carrying the static forces, the members serve additional functions of stabilizing each other, preventing buckling.
 In the adjacent picture, the top chord is prevented from buckling by the presence of bracing and by the stiffness of the web members.

-The inclusion of the elements shown is largely an engineering decision based upon economics, being a balance between the costs of raw materials, off-site fabrication, component transportation, on-site erection, the availability of machinery and the cost of labor.
+The inclusion of the elements shown is largely an engineering decision based upon economics, being a balance between the costs of raw materials, off-site fabrication, component transportation, on-site erection, the availability of machinery, and the cost of labor.
 In other cases the appearance of the structure may take on greater importance and so influence the design decisions beyond mere matters of economics.
-Modern materials such as prestressed concrete and fabrication methods, such as automated welding, have significantly influenced the design of modern bridges.
+Modern materials such as prestressed concrete and fabrication methods such as automated welding have significantly influenced the design of modern bridges.